 The case of this watch is constructed from 316L grade stainless steel.
 This material provides excellent resistance against corrosion.
 The case is further protected by a PVD film.
 A hardened glass crystal shields the dial.

 Corgeut has equipped this timepiece with a Japanese quartz movement.
 Time and date adjust easily and smoothly.
 The chronograph functions correctly, providing the ability to utilize this device as a stopwatch.

 The fabric strap appears to be quite durable.
 I suspect it might outlast a leather strap of similar thickness.

 Like many Chinese manufactured watches, this chronograph’s greatest drawback is water resistance.
 It is rate 3ATM, which translates to splash-proof only.

-The Corgeut C02006PYR is a well-designed timepiece and because it is available in a variety of colors, should appeal to many potential customers.
+The Corgeut C02006PYR is a well-designed timepiece, and because it is available in a variety of colors, it should appeal to many potential customers.
 I recommend this watch.

 There are many different types of watch bands available.
 In the following poll, I am attempting to determine which are the most popular.
 Please take the time to provide your opinion.